-The Native Graphic Design Project is headed by Neebinnaukhzhik Southall (Anishinabe) – that’s me!
-I am a member of the Chippewas of Rama First Nation.
-For more information on me, head over to the about page on my main website.
+The Native Graphic Design Project is headed by me, Neebinnaukhzhik Southall, a member of the Chippewas of Rama First Nation.
+For more information on me, head over to my main website.

 I am passionate about the intersection of Native cultures and graphic design.
-Graphic design, art, philosophy, and cultural movements have long gone hand in hand.
-I very much believe that Native outlooks and art forms can inform the process of design.
-I believe that the practice of graphic design can be used to positively promote Native communities and identities.
-I think it’s important that Native people speak for themselves, especially in a time when Native cultures and art forms continue to be co-opted.
-I’d be very happy if this project encourages more Natives to become involved in graphic design.
+Art, philosophy, and cultural movements have long cross-pollinated.
+Indigenous ideologies, visual systems, and aesthetics can and do inform the process of design.
+I believe that graphic design can be used by Native communities for positive impact.
+I think it’s important that Native people speak and create for themselves, especially when Native cultures and art forms continue to be co-opted.

 The roots of this project began with my graphic design senior thesis at Oregon State University.

-To give you a little background to my motivations, below are some writing excerpts from my senior project, which I feel are still applicable (Note: I use the terms First Nations, Native American, Native, and Indian interchangeably to refer to the same people, which we are.):
+To give you a little background to my motivations, below are some writing excerpts from my senior project from over 10 years ago now, which I feel are still applicable.
+(Note: I used the terms First Nations, Native American, Native, and Indian interchangeably to refer to the same groups of people.)

 What is Graphic Design?